FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual PRO 2023.rst

    **eneral**

-   Use this document to help create the FLO-2D input data and review the output

-   data.
-It has chapters on getting started, resources, preprocessor programs, data

-   files, output files, post-processor programs and troubleshooting.
-    Chapter 4 is

-   useful when learning to build data files.
-It breaks down each data file into a set

-   | of variables and gives a definition and instructional comments for
-     the data files.
-   | FLO-2D is recommended for use with Windows 10 or higher with 64-Bit
-     oper-

-   ating systems, multiple processors and steady state hard drives.
-To generate and

-   edit the data files, the QGIS/FLO-2D Plugin is used.
-QGIS facilitates assigning

-   spatially variable data that can be interpolated from shape files, points and rasters.
+   Use this document to help create the FLO-2D input data and review the output  data.
+It has chapters on getting started, resources, preprocessor programs, data  files, output files, post-processor programs and troubleshooting.
+Chapter 4 is  useful when learning to build data files.
+It breaks down each data file into a set of variables and gives a definition and instructional comments for the data files.
+FLO-2D is recommended for use with Windows 10 or higher with 64-Bit operating systems, multiple processors and steady state hard drives.
+To generate and edit the data files, the QGIS/FLO-2D Plugin is used.
+QGIS facilitates assigning spatially variable data that can be interpolated from shape files, points and rasters.
    PROFILES is used to edit channel geometry data.
-Data files can also be edited

-   using an ASCII text editor such as UltraEdit© or NotePad++©.
+Data files can also be edited  using an ASCII text editor such as UltraEdit© or NotePad++©.

-   **1.2 **

-   **flo-2D I**

-   **nstallatIon**
+   1.2 Flo-2D Installation

-   The FLO-2D Pro model has been compiled for 64 bit multi-core processor
+   The FLO-2D Pro model has been compiled for 64 bit multi-core processor computers.

-   computers.
 It cannot be run on a 32-bit computer.
-Recommended minimum

-   computer requirements are at least 4 GB RAM.
-To install the FLO-2D on the

-   computer hard drive, unzip the installation file and double click the file FLO-2D-
+Recommended minimum computer requirements are at least 4 GB RAM.
+To install the FLO-2D on the computer hard drive, unzip the installation file and double click the file FLO-2D-PRO-Setup.exe file.

-   PRO-Setup.exe file.
-Follow the installation instructions as they appear in the

-   dialog boxes on the screen.
-The default directory is C:\\PROGRAM FILES(x86)\\

-   FLO-2D PRO.
-The FLO-2D model, and the processor programs are loaded into

-   the FLO-2D Pro folder.
-The FLO-2D resource files are saved to the FLO-2D

-   Documentation folder under C:\\Users\\Public\\Public Documents\\FLO-2D PRO
+    Follow the installation instructions as the appear in the dialog boxes on the screen.
+The default directory is C:\\PROGRAM FILES(x86)\\FLO-2D PRO.
+The FLO-2D model, and the processor programs are loaded into the FLO-2D Pro folder.
+The FLO-2D resource files are saved to the FLO-2D Documentation folder under C:\\Users\\Public\\Public Documents\\FLO-2D PRO

 .. container::
    :name: page12-div